 - Never write down cardholder data information.
 Only input data directly in the payment gateway.

 - Only store the cardholder data that you need, even if you are using a third party payment gateway.

 - Delete the cardholder data that you no longer require and implement data retention policies.

-- Educate the personnel that handle cardholder data about the dangers of mishandling such data.
+- Educate the personnel that handle cardholder data about the best practices when manageming passwords.
 Make sure they know how they should handle the sensitive information.

 The best way to adhere to PCI DSS requirement 4 is to install and use a certificate for your WordPress site, so it is accessible over HTTPS.
 With a certificate all communication between the visitors and your website is encrypted.
 For more information on certificates refer to WordPress HTTPS and SSL/TLS certificates.

 If your site is still not on HTTPS you can set it up within a few minutes.
 Many web hosts provide free SSL/TLS certificates via Let’s Encrypt, a free, automated and open certificate authority.
 So there is no excuse to not having your WordPress site on HTTPS.

 Should you need to access cardholder data on your payment gateway access it via secure means.
 Even if you access it over HTTPS, make sure to take the necessary precautions, if for example you are connected to a public WiFi.
 In such case you should always use a VPN connection (refer to VPN for WordPress nomads if you’d like to learn more about VPNs and how it can help).

 PCI DSS requirement 5: Protect all systems against malware and regularly update anti-virus software or programs

 This requirement focuses on maintaining a vulnerability management program so systems are not vulnerable to specific attacks and well protected against any type of malware threat.
 This means ensuring that all anti-virus and other protection software is up to date and is actively scanning the systems.